thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 });
 ```

-Note that unlike with vanilla javascript, in this case, even though we attached the event listener to the container, `this` inside of the callback refers to the specific div that was clicked.
+Note that unlike with vanilla javaScript, in this case, even though we attached the event listener to the container, `this` inside of the callback refers to the specific div that was clicked.
 In this case, how do you think `event.target` and `this` compare?

 Further reading: